-4. ADAPTED SOA FOR DEVELOPING ENTERPRISE GIS FOR MUNICIPALITIES
+4. ADAPTED SOA FOR DEVELOPING AN ENTERPRISE GIS FOR MUNICIPALITIES

-EGIS deliver significant benefit to municipalities within the enterprise (intranet and integrated with applications) and among community partners (extranet) using web protocols and web services based on a service bus.
-In this paper, we develop and implement an EGIS for some part of Tehran (capital of Iran) municipal organizations.
+In this paper, we present some technical specifications of developed EGIS for the municipality of Tehran.
 Municipality of Tehran has already adopted by various desktop GIS as well as specific software with particular models and functionalities that deliver display of properties and services through web browsers.
-For this aim SOA can be used by flexible OGS standards and web services to be used in almost all applications and on all devices.
-SOA is a pattern recognized in applying Geo web service technologies to an application integration problem (figure 1).
-SOA has a "publish-find-bind" concept, which makes it applicable to a wide variety of Geo web services situations.
-This opens new opportunities for collaboration with external agencies and interoperability between distributed Geo-DB (Figueroa and Stusek, 2001).

-The core focus of this executive master is on the strategies available to managers of urban infrastructure services in densely populated agglomerations, on technological innovations, and on the management of urban network industries more generally (Halfawy et. al, 2005).
+For this aim SOA used by flexible OGS standards and web services to be used in almost all applications and on all devices (Figueroa and Stusek, 2001).
+The core focus of this level of development is on the strategies available to managers of urban infrastructure services in densely populated agglomerations, on technological innovations, and on the management of urban network industries more generally (Halfawy et. al, 2005).
 Such strategies will pertain to (figure 1):